McDonald’s free McNuggets deal for one day only

 This free nugget offer is just the beginning of many deals McDonald’s has planned for the summer.
 The company aims to provide more special offers alongside its everyday affordable prices.
 A spokesperson for the company says that currently, 90% of McDonald’s franchisees in the US offer meal bundles for $4 or less.

-Next month, McDonald’s may introduce a $5 meal deal in the US to address slowing sales and customer concerns about high prices.
+Next month, McDonald’s plans to introduce a $5 meal deal in the US to address slowing sales and customer concerns about high prices.
 The deal includes a four-piece McNugget, small fries, a small drink, and either a McDouble burger or a McChicken sandwich.

+The deals come in the wake of several viral stories decrying the price of a burger, including one purportedly showing a Five Guys customer’s $24 receipt for a single meal.

+The latest consumer inflation data show that “limited-service meals + snacks,” the spending category covering fast food, jumped 4.8 percent in April, year over year.
+The average increase of all items combined was only 3.4%.

 Copyright 2024 Nexstar Media, Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.